 Facebook dropped 5.4 percent to $18.06.
 The company may post $5.04 billion in sales this year, EMarketer Inc. estimated, down from the market researcher’s earlier projection for $6.1 billion as the biggest social network struggles to sustain advertising growth.

 “Checks on near-term paid media spending remain challenged,” Daniel Salmon, an analyst at BMO Capital Markets Corp. in New York, said in a research report today.
 He has the equivalent of a sell rating on the stock and cut his price estimate on Facebook’s shares to $15 from $25.

+The August rally in stocks confounded bears who predicted the S&P 500 would repeat last year’s summer slump.
 The index tracked its 2011 performance in the first seven months of the year.
 The relationship broke down at the end of July as European Central Bank President Mario Draghi pledged to do whatever it takes to preserve the euro and speculation grew that the Fed will stimulate the economy.

 Albert Edwards, a London-based strategist at Societe Generale SA, said in a July 25 report that asked “is the S&P replaying 2011?” that the U.S. economy looks to have returned to recession.
 The same day, Bob Janjuah, global head of tactical asset allocation at Nomura Holdings Inc., predicted a “major risk-off phase” in the coming four months with global stocks falling by as much as 20 percent to 25 percent.